GoogleCloudPlatform/professional-services/infrastructure/identity-aware-proxy/README.md

 ## Deploying with prog_auth_deploy.yaml

 This deployment manager template creates a virtual machine instance in compute engine and runs a custom startup script with specific steps to prepare the environment for testing programmatic authentication with IAP.

+Use gcloud to create a deployment with this template:

     gcloud deployment-manager deployments create prog-auth-vm --config prog_auth_deploy.yaml